ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/06-dispatch.md

 }
 ```

-Now, even if we go back to our non-dynamic loop that treats our Fruit as Fruit instances, we'll get the result of the banana's Blend() method.
+Now, even if we go back to our non-dynamic loop that treats our fruit as `Fruit` instances, we'll get the result of the `Banana` class's `Blend()` method.

-We can override any method marked abstract, virtual, or override (this last will only occur in a derived class whose base class is also derived, as it is overriding an already-overridden method).
+We can override any method marked `abstract`, `virtual`, or `override` (this last will only occur in a derived class whose base class is also derived, as it is overriding an already-overridden method).

 ## Sealed Methods
-We can also apply the sealed keyword to overridden methods, which prevents them from being overridden further.
+We can also apply the `sealed` keyword to overridden methods, which prevents them from being overridden further.
 Let's apply this to the Strawberry class:

 ```csharp
 /// <summary>